joaojtmarques/WEDA-FALL/README.md

 The device used to compile this dataset is the [Fitbit Sense](https://www.fitbit.com/global/be/products/smartwatches/sense).
 This dataset was compiled using the [Fitbit Gather Data Mechanism](https://github.com/joaojtmarques/FitbitGatherDataMechanism).
 One can use this tool to gather more data and expand this dataset.

+Any questions you may have, feel free to contact joaojtmarques@tecnico.ulisboa.pt.

 ## Description of the Datasets’ movements

 This dataset has compiled with two types of movements.
 Falls and ADLs (Activities of Daily Life).